surajrampure/data-94-sp21/staff.md

 ## Staff

-Our GSI, tutor, and lab assistants help in running all aspects of the class.

 {% assign staff = site.staffers | where: 'role', 'Staff' %}
 <div class="role">
   {% for staffer in staff %}